by John Ellis

 You see, in His providence, God has me going through a hard season where I am being asked to fully trust Him and His sovereignty and His full and final resolution for me that will be revealed on the Day of the Lord, when my King and Savior Jesus Christ returns.
 I’m in a season where my past failings and my past decisions are being used by my flesh in an attempt to suffocate me into self-pity and anger directed at myself and into doubting God’s infinite goodness.
 Every morning, for the last two weeks, I’ve had to cry out to God to sustain me by His mercies, to cause me, by the power of the Holy Spirit, to continue to cling to Jesus, the rock of my salvation.
 Thankfully, by God’s grace, He has done so.

-By God’s grace, throughout the day, I remind myself that I am the child of the Sovereign Creator of the Universe and one day I will come into my full inheritance of my full and final sanctification and be ushered into the physical presence of my dear Savior for all of eternity.
+By God’s grace, throughout the day, I remind myself that I am a child of the Sovereign Creator of the Universe and one day I will come into my full inheritance of my full and final sanctification and be ushered into the physical presence of my dear Savior for all of eternity.
 By God’s grace, throughout the day, I remind myself that I have been saved out of dark rebellion and have had my feet placed on the path of righteousness.
 By God’s grace, throughout the day, I remind myself that my identity is not defined by my “ruined life” and its consequences that I am still facing, but that it is defined by my position in Jesus Christ.
 I am “Christ’s, and Christ is God’s (1 Corinthians 3:23).”

 And, so, by God’s grace, I write this post to encourage my brothers and sisters in Christ who, like me, have ruined their life.
-To them I implore, please do no steer into the word “ruined.”
+To them I implore, please do not steer into the word “ruined.”
 Do not own that word.
-If you are repenting of your sins and placing your faith in Jesus, you cannot possibly be ruined because you are a child of the King of Kings.
+If you are repenting of your sins and placing your faith in Jesus, you cannot possibly be ruined because you are a child of the Sovereign Creator of the universe.
 Yes, in this life you are being asked to navigate the consequences of your past actions.
 But, remember, your Savior and your King fully dealt with your ruinous actions on the cross, and God remembers them no more.
 Furthermore, Jesus’ Spirit indwells you, giving you the power and strength to glorify God as you navigate the consequences of your past, ruinous actions.
 What a privilege!
 Pray for the grace to cling to Jesus and to live in a way that honors your Creator.

 For those who ruined their life in their twenties and are attempting to navigate the consequences of your past action on your own power, please stop.
 Surrender.
 Let go of your rebellion and bow the knee before God in repentance of your sins and place your faith in the life, death, and resurrection of Jesus Christ.
 Doing so won’t make this life magically better.
 But doing so does provide immediate meaning to your life.
 And that meaning is to glorify your Creator.
 What’s more, if you repent of your sins and place your faith in Jesus, God will not leave you to deal with the consequences of your ruinous actions alone.
 His Spirit will carry you through to the final day when all your suffering, all your temptation, and all your sin will be utterly consumed, and you will be ushered into the physical presence of Jesus to spend all eternity in God’s full and final rest.